PCI Compliance Checklist: Ensure Compliance

 For a stronger, simpler solution for PCI compliance, we recommend considering cloud-based tokenization.
 Tokenization captures payment card data before it even enters a merchant’s environment and then stores that data in a secure cloud offsite.
 This accomplishes two things: it saves businesses money by eliminating the need to pay for the hardware, software, and internal systems required to perform network segmentation, and it increases security by making data inaccessible to thieves and hackers.
 In the event of a breach, the only things to be compromised are worthless tokens that cannot be used by hackers to retrieve the corresponding sensitive data.

-Additionally, by storing sensitive cardholder data outside of your environment, you effectively remove your systems that once housed that data from scope.
+Additionally, by storing sensitive cardholder data outside of your environment, you effectively remove the systems that once housed that data from scope.
 This simplifies the compliance process and shifts much of the responsibility of validation to PCI compliance and security experts.